Fulbright Public Policy Fellowship

 Note: While the application requires the Language Proficiency Report: Self Evaluation to be completed, proficiency is not required (you can enter “no ability” or other appropriate level).
 The Language Proficiency Report: External Evaluation is optional.
 Native speakers need only to complete the Language Proficiency Report: Self Evaluation.

 Fulbright Public Policy Fellows will be required to carry out a position in a foreign government ministry effectively and seamlessly.
-Meeting the language requirements is critical for completing the daily requirements of the professional placement.
-For research grant activity, language fluency sufficient to complete the research project is required.
-For applicants without local language proficiency, feasibility of conducting research must be demonstrated in both the project statement and the language self-evaluation form of the Fulbright application.
+Meeting the language requirements is critical for completing the daily requirements of the professional placement and professional project.
 Non-native speakers who have local language abilities will be asked to also register an external evaluator within the application.

-Successful candidates will include early to mid-career entrepreneurial and self-starter professionals with a graduate degree in a public-policy related field (e.g., JD, MPA, MPH) and a minimum of three to five years of full-time work experience.
+All candidates must be early to mid-career entrepreneurial and self-starter professionals with a graduate degree in a public-policy related field (e.g., JD, MPA, MPH) and have a minimum of three years of full-time work experience.
 Postdoctoral candidates and practitioners active in the academic, public, or private sectors with a record of experience and accomplishment in a public policy related area are encouraged to apply.
 Candidates with field-specific background applicable to public policy (e.g.., Energy, Agriculture, Engineering) are preferred.